cmancushman/StackBase/README.md

 - ``` BOOL success``` A boolean that indicates whether or not the method was successful.
 As a rule of thumb, always check this value before implementing any more logic.

-- ``` NSString *responseMessage``` A string desribing the outcome of the method.
+- ``` NSString *responseMessage``` A string describing the outcome of the method.
 If the method is successful, responseMessage will return 'The operation was successful.'
-In the case of an error, ```responseMessage``` will provide a brief statement on whatever error occured.
+In the case of an error, ```responseMessage``` will provide a brief statement on whatever error occurred.

 - ``` NSArray<NSDictionary *> *responseTable``` Returns rows that match a query.
-Each NSDicationary represents a row, and contanis that row's key-object pairings.
+Each NSDictionary represents a row, and contains that row's key-object pairings.
 The NSArray is an array of these resulting rows.
-This object will be explained in more deatail.
+This object will be explained in more detail.

-- ``` NSArray<NSString *> *tableNames``` This object is only found in the completion block of the method: ``` getNamesOfAllStackBaseTablesWithCompletionBlock:``` The array contains the names of all tables in the database correspondng to the value you have assinged to StackBase_API_KEY.
+- ``` NSArray<NSString *> *tableNames``` This object is only found in the completion block of the method: ``` getNamesOfAllStackBaseTablesWithCompletionBlock:``` The array contains the names of all tables in the database corresponding to the value you have assigned to StackBase_API_KEY.

 - ```StackBaseTable *table``` The StackBaseTable instance returned when the client connects to the database.
 These instances of StackBaseTable are important, as you must run a connection method every time you declare a table instance.
 Simply assigning a StackBaseTable instance as such: ``` StackBaseTable *table = [[StackBaseTable alloc] init]; ``` will produce an empty table that cannot execute any methods.
 The StackBaseTable instances found in completion blocks are the only ones that are properly constructed and populated with data.